Learn To Use scale_color_brewer To Change Colors In ggplot2

 Learn more about tidy data and how to transform a dataframe from wide to long format here.

-To make our data tidy, we will transform all the year columns in one variable called “year” and we will also transfer the values contained in these columns to a single new variable called “expense”.
+To make our data tidy, we will transform all the year columns into one variable called “year” and we will also transfer the values contained in these columns to a single new variable called “expense”.
 Note the syntax of the pivot_longer function.
 The first argument is the dataframe we want to transform, the second are the columns we would like to treat.
 Finally, names_to indicates the name of the new column that will receive the years and values_to indicates the name of the new column that will receive the values of the year columns.

 Conversion of an R dataframe from wide to long format with pivot_longer